 Ice skating in the Netherlands and the Elfstedentocht

-The Dutch are champion world-class speed skaters and love to take advantage of the winter to sharpen their ice-blades.
+The Dutch are champion world-class speed skaters and love to take advantage of the winter to sharpen their ice skates.
 Almost all major cities in the Netherlands – and even smaller towns have their own skating rinks for holidaymakers to visit.
-Our guide to skating in the Netherlands shows you the world of ice-skating – Dutch style – and where to go to get your skates on.

 If you want to up the ante and are keen to experience something uniquely Dutch, look to Friesland where locals celebrate the Elfstedentocht, or Eleven Cities Tour.
 A 200 km skating tour takes place on natural ice with around 16,000 skaters gliding through 11 historic Frisian cities.
 It happens once a year but only if the ice is at least 16 cm thick.
 After the cold of winter, it’s also a lovely route to cycle during the warmer summer months.